mtmosier/gateAlarm/README.md

 The pygvoicelib code is Copyright 2010, TELTUB Inc, author Ehsan Foroughi.
 This code is licensed as GPLv3.

 The pygvoicelib.py was modified by Kory Prince (korylprince at gmail dot com) and Michael T. Mosier.
-All other code is written by Michael T. Mosier (mtmosier at gmail dot com).
+All other code is Copyright 2014, Michael T. Mosier (mtmosier at gmail dot com).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.